 “The king, while engaged on a hunting expedition, lost his way in a thick wood; and while in extremity, and in answer to his prayers, he received the guidance of a white dove.

 By following the dove he was led to an open spot, where he found two shepherds tending their flocks.
 From these he received food and shelter.

 During the night he was warned, in a dream, that he should erect a chapel in honour of the Blessed Virgin, by whose ready aid he had been preserved.

 On rising from sleep, and recalling his dream, he resolved to act on it, and, drawing his sword, he marked out on the ground the lines of the chapel that he vowed to erect.

 The King then went to the castle at Duffus, accompanied by his nobles; and after communicating to them his vision and consequent vow, he called the architects and masons engaged on royal works in various places, in order that the foundation of Kinloss might forthwith be proceeded with.

 To secure the uninterrupted progress of the work, the King remained during the summer at Duffus.

 When he was called away by other affairs before the completion of the Abbey, he sent to Melrose for a monk, whom he set in charge over his builders and the rising monastery, of which he was afterwards made the first Abbot.” –kinlossabbey.org

-One of the abbeys most well-known Abbots was a fellow named Robert Reid.
-Reid is credited with introducing an organized educational system into the area.
-He became Bishop of Orkney in 1541 and upon his death, his estate was bequeathed to the founding of Edinburgh University in 1583!
+One of the abbey’s most well-known Abbots was a fellow named Robert Reid, who is credited with establishing an organized educational system into the area.
+He became Bishop of Orkney in 1541, and upon his death, his estate was bequeathed to the founding of Edinburgh University in 1583!
 How neat is that?!